donnatchris/minishell-42/README.md

 Minishell parses the input by first breaking it into tokens, which are then used to construct an abstract syntax tree (AST) or to directly interpret and execute the commands.
 Handling tokens correctly allows Minishell to process complex command lines, perform redirections, handle pipes, and expand environment variables, enabling it to execute user commands accurately and efficiently.

-To ensure the correct execution of commands, tokens should be processed in the following order of priority:
+To ensure the correct execution of commands, here are the tokenisation I use:

 1. **Parentheses `()`**
    - Used for grouping commands and controlling the execution order within the shell.
-Handle first to correctly identify subexpressions.

 2. **Logical AND `&&`**
    - Used to execute the second command only if the first command succeeds.
 High priority to allow proper chaining of conditional commands.